10.5. Aggregation: Pointer Member Variables

 Aggregation Summary: Filling In The Table

 Aggregation is a constructive relationship conveniently characterized by the phrase "has a."
-It has many property values in common with composition, but differs in the strength or tightness of the binding between the objects.
+It has many property values in common with composition, but it differs in the strength or tightness of the binding between the objects.
 The following figure summarizes aggregation's property values.
 Use the summary to check and complete your entries in one of the blank Class Relationship Tables located at the end of the chapter.

 • a Car has an Engine